imtiaz114/ParamAI-Lite-KWS/README.md

 * **Performance:** ~3.2 GMAC/s throughput at 50 MHz, consuming < 10 mW.
 * **Interface:** Wishbone Slave for seamless Caravel integration.

+## Proposal Summary
+ParamAI-Lite proposes a low-power always-on keyword spotting engine integrated into the Caravel SoC.
+The design leverages a compact 8×8 MAC-based CNN accelerator with INT8 precision to achieve sub-10 mW operation, enabling edge AI inference for voice-triggered applications.

 ## Architecture Summary
 The system features a weight-stationary dataflow pipeline including a preprocessing engine, partial sum accumulator, activation (ReLU), and pooling units.
 To ensure physical design success on SKY130, memory is partitioned into smaller OpenRAM macros to reduce routing congestion.